 As a user, the first thing you’re likely to notice is that orders are not downloading.
 The logs show no new lines although the data service appears to be running from the indicator in the upper right of the program and in Task Manager.

 Alternatively, Windows may throw a generic protection fault.
 These display as a message box, typically with the text 'unhandled exception error'.
+If you an unhandled exception fault is repeatable after restarting the service, contact Tradebox Support.

 Checking if the service is running